emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 - **Regex support:** Add prefix/suffix patterns to fine-tune matches.
 - **Custom file exclusions and case sensitivity:** Tailor results to your workflow.

-*Repo-grep* keeps you focused inside Emacs — no context-switching, no distractions.
+*repo-grep* keeps you focused inside Emacs — no context-switching, no distractions.

 [Back to top ↑](#table-of-contents)